CandelierLab/Revealer/README.md

 Install the `Live Server` VScode extension.

 Open your `.html` file and click `Go Live` to display the live view in your browser.
 This view will be updated every time you save a modification to the `.pres` file.
 You can then close the html file in VScode.

+### Additional plugins

+You may also want to add these additional VScode plugins for convenience:

+* [BibManager](https://github.com/twday/vscode-bibmanager), for managing `bibtex` files.

 ## Using Revealer